simednba/NLP_project1/README.md

 # Assignment 1 - SkipGram Implementation with Negative Sampling

-Authors: Hammouch Ouassim, El Hajji Mohamed, POKALA Sai Deepesh, de BROGLIE Philibert
+### Authors: Hammouch Ouassim, El Hajji Mohamed, POKALA Sai Deepesh, de BROGLIE Philibert

-This exercise, is an attempt to create our own word embedding by implementing the skipGram model using numpy library. skipGram is one of the two algorithms cited in the Word2vec paper, used to learn such word embeddings with the CBOW algorithm. skipGram predicts context (or neighbours) words from a centered (or target) one.
-This mean looking at words around a target one according to a window size, to understand their context, concept etc…
+This exercise, is an attempt to generate word embeddings by implementing the skipGram model with Negative-Sampling.
+SkipGram is one of the two algorithms cited in the Word2vec paper, used to learn such word embeddings.
+SkipGram, essentially, is a fully connected neural-network that takes in a word as input and predicts the most probable context words for that input word.
-Basically, skipGram takes as input the centered word’s one hot encoded vector passes it through the hidden layer made of the weight matrix (the embeddings).
-Then the same happens to context words and are then inputted to the softmax classifier.
-The softmax then gives a probability of being a context word or not.
-In order to reduce computation time negative sampling was implemented and turned out to also increase accuracy, hence will be done here as well.
-The concept behind negative sampling is to randomly sample words(5-20) from the available vocabulary, which are different from target and context words, and use them for training as examples which should not be outputted with a high probability.
-Hence context words will be given a probability after softmax of 1 and negative samples of 0.

 After going through a few papers and trying out various codes, here is how we implemented the skipGram model.